fairwaves/um-docs/markdown/Software configuration manual.markdown

 		 handover power budget hysteresis 3
 		 handover maximum distance 9999

-### Parameters

-Enable BSC in-call handover between multiple BTS

-	handover (0|1)

-Over how many SACCH frames should the Rx Level of the serving cell be averaged?

-	handover window rxlev averaging <1-10>

-Over how many SACCH frames should the Rx Quality of the serving cell be averaged?

-	handover window rxqual averaging <1-10>

-Over how many SACCH frames should the Rx Level of a neighbor cell be averaged?

-	handover window rxlev neighbor averaging <1-10>

-Every how many SACCH frames should the BSC think about performing a power budget (rx level) handover?

-	handover power budget interval <1-99>

-How large should the hysteresis be, i.e. to prevent continuous handover back and forth

-	handover power budget hysteresis <0-999>

-What is the maximum distance from a BTS, after which we try to perform distance handover?

-	handover maximum distance <0-9999>

 **Note: ** Handover configuration available through the VTY command line.
 See below at 5.4 Network configuration chapter

 ##3.
 FreeSWITCH configuration